Blog Banner SVG

 A One Person Company (OPC) is a type of business entity in India designed for solo entrepreneurs.
 It allows a single individual to own, manage, and operate a company with full legal recognition.

-Unlike a Sole Proprietorship, an OPC has a separate legal identity from its owner.
+Unlike a Sole Proprietorship registration, an OPC has a separate legal identity from its owner.
 This means the owner’s personal assets are protected from business liabilities.
 It also allows the company to enter into contracts, own property, and raise funds in its own name.

 OPCs are ideal for small businesses, startups, and individual professionals who want control, credibility, and limited liability while keeping operations simple.